kitled/demo-fasthtml-picocss/docs/main.md

 The routing part comes last by necessity to wire all the things and implement dynamic HTMX features—not many. *I don't know HTMX.*

 Classes, ids, etc. are kept to a bare minimum for a functional website, to demonstrate Pico CSS greatness and the power of semantic HTML.

+> [!NOTE]
+> There is a classless version of Pico CSS, which though less featureful yields minimal HTML.

 #### Website